 It’s said that both subatomic particles and human beings behave differently when they are being observed.
 Right now, there is little that can be properly observed about the performance of governments when it comes to sexual misconduct, other than the disgraceful scandals that scream out from the headlines.
 Federal governments in Canada and the U.S., for instance, force more information to be disclosed about the contents of a jar of peanut butter than they do about sexual misconduct in their own ranks.
 That’s one of the reasons The Zero Now Campaign™ has been the first to propose what we call a sunshine law for sexual misconduct that would apply to every public sector entity.

 Like everything in our Call for Action, this recommendation was developed by a survivor, in consultation with survivors, and made in the hope of preventing other women from ever having to join our ranks.
-As Kathleen Finlay recently wrote in a letter to Justin Trudeau, Prime Minister of Canada urging his government to adopt the law, “Only survivors can truly know how hard it is to climb out of the dark valley of disrespect, emotional harm and career devastation that the fall of sexual misconduct and its aftermath causes — or how important it is to stop it.”
+As Kathleen Finlay recently wrote to Justin Trudeau, Prime Minister of Canada, “Only survivors can truly know how hard it is to climb out of the dark valley of disrespect, emotional harm and career devastation that sexual misconduct and its aftermath creates — and how important it is to stop it.”

 Our proposed sunshine law would require the annual disclosure of statistics on the number of sexual misconduct complaints filed, the outcome of those complaints and any financial settlement paid.
 Ultimately, the law should apply to, and be adopted by, every municipal, provincial, state and federal government and extend to the broader public sector, including all taxpayer-funded hospitals, colleges and universities.
 The Zero Now Campaign™ has strongly urged the Canadian government to adopt our sunshine law as part of a series recommendations we made in our submission to the House of Commons on Bill C-65, an act to extend sexual harassment protections in the federal workplace, including in Parliament itself.
 The law is urgently needed, especially at this time of awakening about the pervasiveness and danger of sexual misconduct.